beginning of content

 The causes of anorexia nervosa are not fully understood.

-There are some things that can increase your risk:
+There are some things that can increase your chance of getting anorexia:

-For some people, anorexia is a way of controlling areas of life that feel out of control.
-Their body image can define their entire sense of self-worth.
+Anorexia can be a way of controlling areas of your life that feel out of control.
+Your body image can define your sense of self-worth.

 When should I see my doctor?